Managing Access Control

 - Enable/Disable Mandatory Two-Factor Auth - allows turning on/off the mandatory 2FA for cluster admins.

 Within the appeared dialog, you can configure a few days delay for existing users before restricting access, as well as send the appropriate notifications.
 Also, it is possible to select Trusted Users.

 - Manage Trusted Users (displayed for the enabled 2FA only) - allows selecting trusted users from the automatically fetched list of JCA accounts to skip the mandatory two-factor authentication for them.

-- Date when the action was performed
+- Date - time when an operation was performed

-- Method used for performing the action
+- Service and Method - platform API service and method used for the action

 - Data - parameters of the performed operation (hover over and click the info icon for the full view)

 - Duration - time to complete the action

 - Result - an outcome of the operation (either Success or the appropriate error)